MUSEUM OF BUFFOONERY

 Now in my 70s, I cherish the privilege of continuing my safe and joyful artistry, a pursuit that brings me those warm, fuzzy feelings from watching the spark of joy in my audience's eyes.
 Best of all, I sometimes get a crinkly lip while taking immense pride in being one of Britain’s rare old-school slapstick comedians still spreading simple, honest-to-goodness happiness through my buffoonery.

 In short, I’m driven to press those elusive giggle buttons tucked behind the often-hard-earned frowns of city dwellers in the Western world, the slums of Bangkok, and the remote hill tribe communities of the Far East.
-After all, someone must sprinkle a little happiness on this planet as it careens toward an ethereal, greed-infested black hole.
+After all, someone must sprinkle a little happiness on this planet as it careers toward an ethereal, greed-infested black hole.

 Eddie Haworth FRSA